Victoria's Secret Credit Card? Buyer Beware

 Other Good Reward Cards For 2013:

 Regardless of whether you get their store card, you still need a good Visa or MasterCard for your purchases elsewhere.
-Here are my two favorite that are relatively easy to get approved for.

 If you have excellent credit, then check out the new Discover it which gives 5% cash back.